Holly Bush, Bollington

 The Holly Bush is a public house at 75 Palmerston Street, Bollington, Macclesfield, Cheshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.

-The public house is included in the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
+The public house is included in the National Inventory of Historic Pub Interiors by the Campaign for Real Ale (CAMRA).
 It was built in about 1935 and is a rare example of an almost intact "Brewer's Tudor" style pub from this period.